Wakefield Beasley & Associates

 191 Peachtree Street NE #2250, Atlanta, GA 30303

-HOK is selected for the magnitude of its accomplishments in entertainment and transportation in Atlanta.
-The firm is a global team of 1,700 architects and designers spread throughout 23 offices on three different continents who have been working, since 1955, to enrich people’s lives through excellence in innovative design.
-The firm’s mission is to design projects through “the creative blending of human need, environmental stewardship, value creation, science and art.”
+HOK is selected for the magnitude of its accomplishments in the entertainment and transportation sectors in Atlanta.
+The firm is a global team of 1,600 architects and designers spread throughout 24 offices across three different continents.
+The firm has been in operation since 1955.
+As an organization, it is inspired by its goal of enriching people’s lives through excellence in innovative design.
+The firm’s mission is to design projects through “the creative blending of human need, environmental stewardship, value creation, science, and art.”
 The firm has received countless awards over the years for projects in London, Singapore, Hawaii, Canada, California, Hong Kong, and more.
-President and CEO Bill Hellmuth says that HOK is headquartered everywhere and nowhere so that people all over the world can access HOK’s services.
-Although hugely successful in large-scale architectural projects, a large part of HOK’s mission is conducting research.
-With both clients and partners, HOK seeks to discover new solutions to the challenges of the built environment.
+President and CEO Bill Hellmuth, FAIA, LEED AP BD+C, says that HOK’s significant geographic reach is meant to help people have easy and comprehensive access to the firm’s high-caliber services.
+Although hugely successful in large-scale architectural projects, a large part of HOK’s mission is focused on research.
+Through working closely with a diverse range of clients and partners, HOK seeks to discover new solutions to the challenges of the built environment.

 Brent M. Amos